patricklago21/ucberk-project-1/README.md

 I WANT to understand the marine weather conditions in major areas of the world

-SO THAT I can help make the world a better place for the next generations of children.
+SO THAT I can help spread awareness on the health of the world and find ways to make it sustainable for the next generations of children.

 Acceptance Criteria